dataeducator/sales_and_product_management/README.md

 | 4   | Sales Manager | comprehensive PowerBI dashboard to oversee our sales performance over time, enabling a comparison against our budget | can effectively evaluate our sales performance | A PowerBI dashboard that includes graphs and Key Performance Indicators (KPIs) to facilitate a comparison with the budget. |

 # Data Understanding
+**Data Source:** [AdventureWorks 2022 Sample Database](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms) The project utilizes the AdventureWorks 2022 sample database, a comprehensive dataset provided by Microsoft, designed for learning and practicing SQL and database management.

+This database contains information about a fictional bicycle manufacturer, Adventure Works Cycles, and encompasses various aspects of its operations, including sales, products, customers, and more.
+#### Key Tables and Data Categories
+1. **Sales Data:** The database contains sales-related information, including orders, order details, and sales territories.
+2. **Product Data:** Information about products, categories, and descriptions.
+3. **Customer Data:** Customer details, including names, addresses, and contact information.
+4. **Employee Data:** regarding employees, their positions, and departments.
+5. **Geographical Data:** Information about geographic regions and territories.
+6.
+6. **Sales Data:** Data about budgets and financial performance.

+The data in AdventureWorks 2022 is designed to support a wide range of scenarios and use cases for database and SQL practice.
+This README file covers the data's use in improving sales reporting and creating dynamic visual dashboards.
+Please ensure the AdventureWorks 2022 database is installed and accessible for this project.

 # Data Preparation
 # Data Modeling
 # Data Evaluation